What should I do in an emergency?

 Common emergency tools you may see in public or at home.

-These photo cards show what each item is for.
-Real products vary, so always read the label and follow voice prompts or dispatcher instructions.
+These photos can help you recognize the equipment.
+Brands and designs vary, so read the label and follow the device prompts or dispatcher instructions.

 A public automated external defibrillator mounted indoors